-To be considered for inclusion in MannKind's proxy material for next year's annual meeting, your proposal must be submitted in writing by December 12, 2014 to David Thomson, MannKind Corporation, 28903 North Avenue Paine, Valencia, CA 91355.
-If you wish to submit a proposal that is not to be included in MannKind's proxy materials or nominate a director, you must do so not later than the close of business on February 21, 2015 nor earlier than the close of business on January 22, 2015.
+To be considered for inclusion in MannKind's proxy material for next year's annual meeting, your proposal must be submitted in writing by December 13, 2015 to Attn: Corporate Secretary, MannKind Corporation, 28903 North Avenue Paine, Valencia, CA 91355.
+If you wish to submit a proposal that is not to be included in MannKind's proxy materials or nominate a director, you must do so not later than February 21, 2016 and not earlier than January 22, 2016.
 You are also advised to review the Company's Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.